v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 Three commands.
 Five minutes.
 Done.

 LM Studio + Telegram are optional and prompted later.
-The master daemon, dashboard, multi-account, and orchestration all work without them.
+The master daemon, dashboard, multi-account, orchestration, and MCP server all work without them.

 — STEP 01